2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Victoria Falls in Zimbabwe

 In the morning, we all woke up early again.
-The group had to drive back to Johannesburg, over Francistown, to get back to their flights.
+The group had to drive back to Johannesburg, over Francistown, to return to their flights.
 My sister and I booked an extra day in Victoria Falls and would fly home from there.

 Then we had our first actual view of Victoria Falls.
-It’s an awesome sight to see all the water going over the cliffs and falling 100m lower.
+Seeing all the water going over the cliffs and falling 100m lower is awesome.

-After our walk through the park, we headed to the pickup point for our visit to Livingstone Island.
+After our walk through the park, we headed to the pickup point to visit Livingstone Island.
 After a short walk through customs, we were in Zambia, home of Livingstone.

 Sitting on top of Victoria Falls